Does Love Surpass Doctrine?

 One of the dangers of treating others as more important than yourself is that sometimes we mistake this for meekly submitting and subjugating our own views to another because they are “more important” than us.
 Paul is not asking us to do this.

 Unity does not mean the absence of Critical Thought

-We should exercise critical thought in all that we read.
+We should exercise critical thought in all that we read and hear.
 I am fairly widely read and I am constantly needing to “spit out the bones” as it were.
 There are always elements to anything you read that you need to think deeply about and form an opinion on.
 That’s just exercising a mature mind.

 The question “Does love surpass doctrine” is akin to the question “Does it matter what you believe”.

 Both questions have layers to them.
 You have to kind of ask what your context is and what does the questioner really mean by those questions.
 In what context does love surpass doctrine?
 What do you mean by “surpass”?
 Does love surpass doctrine when it comes to salvation?
 Can love surpass doctrine when it comes to serving God?
 Does love surpass doctrine in relation to who we associate with?

 Fundamentally, I am in a church where in some areas, I differ on doctrine.
 I haven’t suspended my doctrinal understanding in the name of unity with that church.
 My joy in my church comes from my understanding that they are pursuing God, that they have things to teach me in some regards and that I can join with them in an authentic expression of worship without being in full accord on every aspect of doctrine.